-Basic age verification systems, sometimes known as “age checkers”, such as a pop-up asking site visitors to indicate with a click that they are above the legal age for item purchases, are not enough for fraud prevention or legal compliance anymore.
+Basic online age verification systems (sometimes known as “age checkers”) such as a pop-up asking site visitors to indicate with a click that they are above the legal age for item purchases, are not enough for fraud prevention or legal compliance anymore.
 Neither is asking for a birthdate in sign-up forms or taking a credit card payment as proof a user is of age.
 The problem with these methods is that they do not effectively verify the identity and age of the person making the purchase.
 A court in Germany has ruled explicitly that a retailer is still liable if their method of verifying a customer’s age can be bypassed by a minor.

 Introducing age verification for stores powered by eCommerce platforms like Shopify

-One of the common misconceptions about having age checks is that they must be applied store-wide.
+One of the common misconceptions about having online age verification is that it must be applied store-wide.
 Effective retailers instead confirm the ages of customers for select items in their online stores so as not to exclude a wider customer base.

 How does online age verification work?
 Brick-and-mortar businesses ask that a customer prove their age by providing an ID.
 The sales clerk can then do a quick check that the person standing in front of them matches the photo in the document.
-If you are doing age verification online, technology enables you to perform a similar process.
-Third-party providers are specialized in verifying identities and ages online, which means all retailers can incorporate them into their checkout.
+For online age verification, digital technology enables you to perform a similar process.
+Third-party providers are specialized in online age and ID verification, which means all retailers can incorporate them into their checkout.

-Today’s leading identity verification providers use biometrics and facial matching between a selfie and an official photo ID document to verify a user’s identity, which can be combined with an age check.
+Today’s leading identity verification providers use biometrics and facial matching between a selfie and an official photo ID document to verify a user’s identity, which can be combined with age verification.